fbpx

 Our resources are widely used in classrooms throughout Australia.
 In 2023, our website had over 2 million page views from students, teachers and the Australian community and our videos were watched over 80,000 times.

-Rule of Law Education Centre is an independent, non-partisan, non-political organisation so we are able to focus on the rule of law, which is above politics.
+The Rule of Law Education Centre creates resources that encourage students to investigate current issues through the rule of law lens.
+Using this approach, students can make an assessment that is independent, non-partisan and non-political, just like the rule of law which is above politics.
 Our resources and commentary promote good governance in Australia by the rule of law- and not one side of politics.
 As we do not rely on government funding, we provide impartial and balanced commentary about the state of our democracy and the rule of law in Australia without fear of offending those in power and threatening our funding.

 This was most evident in 2023 with the Indigenous Voice to Parliament.
 Teachers and schools were provided with resources that only supported the YES vote.
 Rule of Law Education Centre was one of the sole organisations that created resources for students and the community to understand what the Constitution was, why a referendum was needed, how the proposed change would fit into the Constitution and both sides of the Voice argument from a legal and non-emotional perspective.